Robyn Butler

 Robyn Butler is an Australian writer, actress and producer who is best known for her starring role in the television comedy series The Librarians.
-Butler hosted a radio program called Tough Love on the Triple M network.
+Butler hosted a radio program called Tough Love with Mick Molloy on the Triple M network.
 She is married to actor Wayne Hope with whom she runs the production company Gristmill, and is also the mother of actress Molly Daniels.

 Butler wrote, produced, directed and performed in Stories from the Golf and The Librarians.
-She also produced and wrote Very Small Business and Upper Middle Bogan.
+She also co-created Very Small Business, Upper Middle Bogan and Summer Love.